Waste Isolation Pilot Plant: Incidents at the WIPP

+2014 container explosion

 On February 15, 2014, authorities ordered workers to shelter in place at the facility after air monitors had detected unusually high radiation levels at 11:30 p.m. the previous day.
 None of the facility's 139 workers were underground at the time of the incident.
 Later, trace amounts of airborne radiation consisting of americium and plutonium particles were discovered above ground, 0.5 mi from the facility.
 In total, 22 workers were exposed to radioactive contaminants equaling that of a standard chest x-ray.
 The Carlsbad Current-Argus wrote: "the radiation leak occurred on the evening of February 14, according to new information made public at a news conference [on February 20].
-Joe Franco, manager of the DOE Carlsbad Field Office, said an underground air monitor detected high levels of alpha and beta radiation activity consistent [sic] the waste buried at WIPP."
+Joe Franco, manager of the DOE Carlsbad Field Office, said an underground air monitor detected high levels of alpha and beta radiation activity consistent [with] the waste buried at WIPP."
 Regarding the elevated levels of plutonium and americium detected outside the nuclear waste repository, Ryan Flynn, New Mexico Environment Secretary stated during a news conference: "Events like this simply should never occur.
 From the state's perspective, one event is far too many."

 On February 26, 2014, the DOE announced that 13 WIPP above-ground workers had tested positive for exposure to radioactive material.
 Other employees were in the process of being tested.
 On Thursday, February 27, DOE announced that it sent out "a letter to tell people in two counties what they do know so far.
 Officials said it is too early to know what that means for the workers' health."
 Additional testing would be done on employees who were working at the site the day after the leak.
 Above ground, 182 employees continued to work.
 A February 27 update included comments on plans to discover what occurred below ground first by using unmanned probes and then people.